 The popularity of horse betting has two very simple reasons.
 The first is that everyone immediately understands what it is all about.
 You bet on a horse and on a placement.
 Regardless of whether you know much about the sport or not, anyone with a few extra euros in their pocket can place a bet.

-But there is also the other side of horse racing betting.
+But there is also the other side of horse racing in Parimatch betting.
 Namely, that of the real experts.
 Such guys know everything about the horse, the jockey, the past competitions and the targeting of the upcoming races.
 They want to bet on horse races where they can statistically estimate the outcome.
 To do this, they work with various tricks that we explain in horse betting tips.

 Very successful jockey horse duos want to fight for the biggest titles, which is why they use smaller competitions as dress rehearsals.
 That there then not the best placings jump out, is logical.
 And the knowledge about it gives an advantage to those who have a real insight.